biankakrysiak/access-control-system/README.md

 ## My Responsibilities

 - Wiring and integrating the RC522 RFID reader with ESP32-C6
-- Implementing Zigbee End Device firmware using the Arduino Zigbee library
+- Writing ESP32-C6 firmware in C using ESP-IDF and the Arduino Zigbee library
-- Integrating video recording
+- Implementing the RFID driver (`rfid_rc522.c`) and Zigbee handler (`zigbee_handler.c`)
 - Setting up and configuring Zigbee2MQTT on the coordinator side
+- Integrating camera recording on Raspberry Pi with face detection (OpenCV)
 - Connecting servo for physical lock control
 - Status LED logic (access granted / denied)
+- Building the Flask REST API and HTML admin panel

 ---